 While it might feel like a lifetime ago right now, 2013 was a year that gifted us with two glorious new consoles in the Xbox One and PS4.
 Both do well in letting players experience all that current-generation gaming has to offer, but it’s only natural to assume that most people will only be able to afford one and not the other.
 What are you to do in this particular PS4 vs Xbox One predicament?
 Undergo research, of course!
 But thankfully, we at Console Deals have made doing this a little easier thanks to this helpful PS4 vs Xbox One advice guide.
 Here's what we cover:

 So whether you’re wondering which has the best specs, internal hardware or graphical ability in order to best inform your purchase decision, we’ve done all the hard work so you don’t have to.
+Even if you're wondering which console is best used as a family-friendly hub, we've got it covered.
 With that said, here’s everything you need to know when weighing up the PS4 vs Xbox One debate.
 Note, both consoles have since been replaced by their respective hardware iterations: the PS4 Slim and Xbox One S – these are the units we’ll be comparing.

 Here’s a quick glance at the basic specs of the PS4 vs Xbox One.
 We’ve kept it jargon free so that anybody (including none gamers) can easily compare the two consoles with ease.